psychemedia/island-storynotes/odo.md

 of Odo's zeal for sacred relics (lie Sanctorum Pignoribua , i, S).
-Odo also had in- structed, at his own expense, a number of scholars, among whom were Thomas, archbishop of York, and his brother Samson, bishop of Worcester ; and Thurstan, abbot of Glaatonbuiw.
+Odo also had in- structed, at his own expense, a number of scholars, among whom were Thomas, archbishop of York, and his brother Samson, bishop of Worcester ; and Thurstan, abbot of Glastonbury.
 Another dependent of Odo's was Amuli, the first Latin patriarch of Jerusalem, who accompanied the Bishop of Bayeux on his departure from Normandy in 1090, and owed his subsequent promotion to the